venom1270/AdventOfCode-2024/README.md

 ## Day 19

 Another easy day! 🥳 Just a simple recursion with memoization in part 2.
 That's two *really* easy days in a row (sub 30 mins)... makes me nervous about what's coming.
 (Tomorrow is Friday, so "weekend" by AoC standards - it's most likely gonna be a long day 😅).

+## Day 20

+Phew, I spent quite a lot of time on this one.
+THe funny thing - today was also pretty easy - if you know *how to read*, which I apparently *don't* 😅😅

+So, the big gamechanger was the fact that when cheating, you have to end up back on the shortest path!
+I thought that you can go anywhere and bypass the shortest route entirely, so I (well, at least tried to 😅) set up  elaborate BFS and DFS algorithms to find all the possibilites - until I re-read the instructions a few times and saw this detail, which made this day trivial comparatively (both part 1 and 2).
+Anyway, another rather easy day done, bracing for the weekend! 😎🤞